doergestim/satellite-security/Labs/blueLabs/DefendingOdyssey/DefendingODYSSEY_API_And_DoS-Protection.md

-Next, we need to create our groundstation by running the following command:
+Next, we need to create our groundstation by running the following commands:

 ```bash
 cd /home/ubuntu/Desktop/DefendingODYSSEY/groundstation